|1||Chinnasekkadu, Tamil Nadu|

 |6||Gujrat State Fertilizers and Chemicals Ltd AAQMS_1|

 |8||Gujarat Narmada Valley Fertilizers and Chemicals Ltd Unit-1 AAQMS_3|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Vadodara air is currently 3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Vadodara is currently 5.7 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Tuesday, Oct 4|